seamplex/feenox/doc/sds.md

  i.
 Every person in the world is free to modify FeenoX to suit their needs, including adding a new problem type either using one of the existing ones as a template or by creating a new directory from scratch, without asking anybody of any kind of permission.
 In case this person does not how to program, he or she has the freedom to hire somebody else to do it.
 This is the sense of the word “free” in the compound phrase “free software:” freedom to do what they think fit (except to make it non-free, see next bullet).

  ii.
 The authors own the copyright of the additional code.
-Yet, if they want to distribute the modified version they have to do it under also under the terms of the GPLv3+ and under a name that does not induce the users to think the modified version is the original FeenoX distribution.^[Even better, the authors should ask to merge their contributions into FeenoX’ main code base.]
+Yet, if they want to distribute the modified version they have to do it under also under the terms of the GPLv3+ and under a name that does not induce the users to think the modified version is the original FeenoX distribution.^[Even better, these authors should ask to merge their contributions into FeenoX’ main code base.]
 That is to say, free software ought to remain free.

 Regarding additional material models, the virtual methods that compute the elemental contributions to the stiffness matrix also use function pointers to different material models (linear isotropic elastic, orthotropic, etc.) that are resolved at run time.
 Following the same principle, new models might be added by adding new routines and resolving them depending on the user’s input.